muktek/activity--css-syntax-basics-display-and-hexacolors/README.md

 + **Activity 1 : [Display Property](https://codepen.io/muktek-warmups/pen/dKEroY?editors=1100)**
   (press ctrl key + click to open in new tab)

-  1. Do the exercise with a partner in the code-comments
+  1. Do the exercises with a partner.
+Exercises are in the code-comments

   2. Discuss: